First Year Mathematics and Statistics

 If you miss a quiz due to illness or misadventure on the day of the quiz, you should go to the Student Office (Carslaw room 520) as soon as possible afterwards.
 If you have a legitimate reason for having missed your tutorial, then it may be possible for you to sit the quiz in another class.
 This will only be possible if there are still tutorials running that week, and if there is room in another tutorial.
 You will need to provide documented evidence (eg a medical certificate).

-If it is not possible for you to sit the quiz at another time, then you may be eligible to apply for special consideration.
-See the School's information on special consideration.
+If it is not possible for you to sit the quiz at another time, then you may be eligible to apply for Special Consideration.

 I can't hand my assignment in by the due date.
 Can I get an extension?